whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Naturally, these are only needed over expressions with field-level factors, query-level and document-level factors can be used in the formulas “as is”.

-### Keyword flags
+### Keyword Flags

 When searching and ranking, Sphinx classifies every query keyword with regards to a few classes of interest.
 That is, it flags a keyword with a “noun” class when the keyword is a (known) noun, or flags it with a “number” class when it is an integer, etc.

 At the moment we identify 4 keyword classes and assign the respective flags.
 Those 4 flags in turn generate 8 ranking factors, 4 query-level per-flag keyword counts, and 4 field-level per-class hit counts.
 The flags are described in a bit more detail just below.

-It’s important to understand that all the flags are essentially assigned at _query_ parsing time, without looking into any actual index _data_ (as opposed to tokenization and morphology settings).
+It’s important to understand that all the flags are essentially assigned at *query* parsing time, without looking into any actual index *data* (as opposed to tokenization and morphology settings).
 Also, query processing rules apply.
 Meaning that the valid keyword modifiers are effectively stripped before assigning the flags.

-#### `has_digit` flag
+#### `has_digit` Flag

 Keyword is flagged as `has_digit` when there is at least one digit character, ie. from `[0-9]` range, in that keyword.